openownership/bods-dev-handbook/compiling_schema.md

-# Compiling the BODS schema
+# Maintenance and compilation of the BODS schema

+## Codelists
+_[We maintain codelists as csv files so that we can included metadata for codelist items.
+We should document here what the workflow is around updating them and embedding codelist items as enums in the schema]_

+## Compilation

 The definitive version of the schema is files in https://github.com/openownership/data-standard/tree/master/schema , starting with "bods-package.json". "bods-package.json" references other files in that folder.